mfornos/awesome-microservices/README.md

 ## Platforms

 - [Jolie](https://jolie-lang.org) - Open source microservice-oriented programming language.
+- [Kalix (c)](https://www.kalix.io/) - Platform as a Service that abstracts away the complexity of event-driven microservices.
 - [Lightbend (c)](https://www.lightbend.com/) - Platform for building scalable reactive systems on the JVM.
 - [OpenWhisk](http://openwhisk.org/) - Serverless, open source cloud platform that executes functions in response to events at any scale.
 - [Pulumi](https://pulumi.io/) - SDK for cloud native infrastructure as code.
 Use your favorite language to preview and manage updates to your apps and infrastructure, and continuously deploy to any cloud (no YAML required).